WebFactoryLtd/advanced-reset-wp/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.

-1. Upload the plugin files to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/advanced-reset-wp` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Dashboard->Tools->Advanced Reset WP
+1. Use the Dashboard -> Tools -> Advanced Reset WP

 == Screenshots ==

-1. `/screenshot.png`
+1. `/assets/screenshot-1.png`

 == Changelog ==